chillguycode/init.lua/Readme.md

 # Nvim Config Files

 This is the Configuration Files(.rc) for Neovim using Lua.
+The file sturcture here supports GNU Stow.

 ### Plugins Used